tomjoht/documentation-theme-jekyll/mydoc/mydoc_hyperlinks.md

 <a href='/mydoc_getting_started/'>Getting started</a>
 ```

-You don't need to worry whether you can use Markdown syntax when inserting a link this way, because the insertion is HTML.
+You don't need to worry whether you can use Markdown syntax when inserting a link this way, because the code that gets inserted is HTML.

 To insert a link in the context of a phrase, you can use this syntax: